 Public notice shall be provided as to the vacancy of constituent group seat(s) and at-large representatives.
-Applications for ensuing terms for vacant seats shall be submitted to the Sanctuary Manager directly.
-Copies of all applications and nominations for each seat may be submitted by the Sanctuary Manager to Council members, for review and screening.
-Any Council member that has a conflict of interest (financial, personal, self nomination, etc.) shall recuse him/herself from making a selection for the vacant seat.
-Selection from among those recommended by the Council or from among other applicants or nominees shall be made by the Sanctuary Manager with the approval of the Director.
-In all cases, submission of written statements of particular interest, qualifications and experience shall be requested.
+Applications for ensuing terms for vacant seats shall be submitted to the sanctuary superintendent directly.
+Copies of all applications and nominations for each seat will be submitted by the sanctuary superintendent to the preliminary review panel to obtain recommendations on selections.
+Any council member that has a conflict of interest (financial, personal, self nomination, etc.) shall recuse him/herself from making a selection for the vacant seat.
+Selection from those recommended by the council or other applicants or nominees shall be made by the sanctuary superintendent with the approval of the director.
+In all cases, submission of written statements of particular interest, qualifications, and experience shall be requested.
 Guidelines for applying shall be supplied at the appropriate time.